MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-computersystem.md

 Qualifiers: [**MappingStrings**](https://msdn.microsoft.com/library/aa393650) ("Win32API\|System Information Functions\|[**GetUserName**](https://msdn.microsoft.com/library/windows/desktop/ms724432)")
 </dt> </dl>

 Name of a user that is logged on currently.
 This property must have a value.
-In a terminal services session, **UserName** returns the name of the user that is logged on to the console—not the user logged on during the terminal service session.
+In a terminal services session, **UserName** returns the name of the user that is logged on to the console not the user logged on during the terminal service session.

 Example: jeffsmith